 As the demand for conferencing continues to rise, so does the demand for conference call providers to up their game.
 Some rely on adding more features that make conference calls easier to use while others decide to increase conference call security.
 Surprisingly enough, in the past, keeping calls secure was not as prioritized and fell second only to increasing network security or keeping company information confidential locally - since a lot of companies perceived it as the norm.
-However, with conference calling becoming more commonplace, especially ones that involve international participants, risks that come with using it has also increased.
-In response, businesses put in greater effort in ensuring their information and sensitive data are safeguarded.
+However, with conference calling becoming more commonplace, especially ones that involve international participants, risks that come with using it have also increased.
+In response, businesses must put in greater effort to ensure their information and sensitive data are properly safeguarded.

-Remote workers are also increasingly being hired, leading to the necessity of holding remote or virtual meetings.
-These remote meetings can either be virtual or through audio conference calls.
-Although video or web conferencing provides streaming or visual features for presentations, teleconferencing is still more widely used due to convenience and since it does not require an internet connection, it remains more accessible and less prone to technical difficulties.
+The rising trend of hiring remote workers has also lead to the necessity of holding remote or virtual meetings.
+These remote meetings can either be done online or through audio conference calls.
+Although video or web conferencing provides streaming or visual features for presentations, teleconferencing is still more widely used due to its convenience.
+Because teleconferencing does not require an internet connection, it remains more accessible and less prone to technical difficulties.

 Unfortunately, not all conference call providers have secure lines.
 In a 2015 survey done by Research Now, 99% of conference hosts confessed that they weren’t always sure who was joining in.
-The survey also states that 60% of these respondents thought that this lack of security was normal.
+The survey also stated that 60% of these respondents thought that this lack of security was normal.
 But with various codes and regulations being put into place to protect personal information, such as HIPAA and GDPR, what's normal must once again undergo change.

 What common missteps potentially risk the security of your conference calls?